 - Handel, G.F.
 Messiah & Water Music Suite

-The King Of Love My Shepherd Is by Robert Elmore.
-Click Here to enjoy this song performed by our organist Sharon R. Peterson
+My Shepherd Will Supply Thy Need by Dale Wood.
+(Sharon R. Peterson, organ) Click Here to enjoy this song performed by our organist Sharon R. Peterson

 Contemporary Christian Music